Francis of Paola: Minims

+Francis also preached about conversion.
+He told a person whose paralyzed hand had been cured, "Go, sweep your house, that is, your conscience, and be a good Christian."[12]
+He once cured a man with a paralyzed arm with some herbs.

+There was only one priest, Balthasar de Spino, doctor of Laws, and who was later appointed confessor to Innocent VIII.
+Francis founded another religious house at Paterno, on the Gulf of Taranto.
+There was a third house founded at Spezzano in 1474.
+Further foundations were at Corigliano and what was, in those days, called Cotrone.

-In 1474 Pope Sixtus IV gave him permission to write a rule for his community, and to assume the title of Hermits of St. Francis: this rule was formally approved by Pope Alexander VI, who, however, changed their title into that of "Minims".
-After the approbation of the order, Francis founded several new monasteries in Calabria and Sicily.
-He also established monasteries of nuns, and a third order for people living in the world, after the example of Francis of Assisi.
-He was no respecter of persons based solely on their worldly rank or position.
-He rebuked the King of Naples for his ill-doing and in consequence suffered persecution.
+In 1474 Pope Sixtus IV gave Francis permission to write a rule for his community, and to adopt the title of Hermits of St Francis.
+This rule was formally approved by Pope Alexander VI, who changed their name to "Minims".
+His religious order having been sanctioned, Francis founded several new monasteries in Calabria and Sicily.
+He also established convents of nuns, and, following St Francis of Assisi's lead, a third order for persons wishing to follow his rule but not living apart from the world.

+Francis did not defer to a person's worldly rank or position.
+He rebuked the King of Naples for his ill-doing; as a result he suffered persecution.

 France

-When King Louis XI of France was in his last illness, he sent an embassy to Calabria to beg Francis to visit him.
-Francis refused to come until the pope ordered him to go.
-Embarking at Ostia, he landed in France, and cured many sick of the plague in Provence as he passed.
-He then went to the king at his residence, the Château de Plessis-lez-Tours (now within the village of La Riche), and was with him at his death.
-He became a tutor of the heir, Charles VIII, who kept him near the court and frequently consulted him.
+When King Louis XI of France was terminally ill, he sent an embassy to Calabria to beg Francis to visit him.
+Francis refused, until the pope finally ordered him to go.
+Embarking at Ostia, he landed in France.
+Attributed to his intercession as he passed through Provence was the cure of many people sick from the plague afflicting the region at this time.
+Francis travelled to the king's residence, the Château de Plessis-lez-Tours (now within the village of La Riche), and was with him as he died.
+He became a tutor of the heir, Charles VIII, who retained him at court and frequently consulted him.